Clean Architecture: Building Software That Survives Change

 âDependencies should always point inward â toward the core of your system.â

-That simple idea changes everything.
+That simple principleâdependencies flow inwardâchanges everything.

+The innermost part of your application â the business rules â should know nothing about frameworks, databases, or user interfaces.
 Conversely, the outermost part of your system â the controllers, databases, APIs â should depend on the inner rules, never the other way around.

 This creates a cone of stability: as frameworks, tools, and technologies come and go, your business logic remains untouched.

-ďż˝ 1.
-Domain Layer (Entities & Business Rules)
+ďż˝ Domain Layer (Entities & Business Rules)

 At the very center lies the beating heart of your application: